Geometric and wave optics in a BTZ optical metric-based wormhole

 \section{\mdseries{Summary and discussions}}

-In this paper, we investigate the ray trajectories and wave dynamics in the optical static BTZ metric.
-This spacetime is in ultra-static form and corresponds to a hyperbolic wormhole, also referred to as an optical wormhole, described by negative constant Gaussian curvature.
-Such curved spacetimes provide an excellent framework for studying phenomena such as Hawking-Unruh effects, charge carrier evolution, and decaying photonic modes in monolayer graphene sheets and optical wormholes (see Figure \ref{fig:wormhole}).
+In this work, we conduct a detailed analysis of ray trajectories and wave optics in the optical geometry associated with the static BTZ black hole metric, as introduced in \cite{7}.
+This spacetime, cast in an ultra-static form, gives rise to an effective optical wormhole geometry, also termed a hyperbolic wormhole, characterized by a constant negative Gaussian curvature.
+Such geometries provide a compelling theoretical platform for investigating a wide range of physical phenomena, including the Hawking-Unruh effect, charge carrier dynamics, and decaying photonic modes within monolayer graphene systems and optical wormholes (see Figure \ref{fig:wormhole}).

-We begin by examining ray optics and wave optics in this curved space.
-The trajectories are obtained analytically as follows:

-with the corresponding ray trajectories ($\tilde{\kappa=0}$) depicted in Figures \ref{fig:2}, and \ref{fig:3D}.
-The behavior of \(\epsilon(\rho)\) is as follows: